Algebraic approximation and the Mittag-Leffler theorem for minimal surfaces: Runge's theorem for complete minimal surfaces of finite total curvature

 is a well defined complete conformal minimal immersion of FTC with $\Flux_Y=\Flux_X=\pgot$.
 Moreover, \eqref{eq:Pcal-map-0}, {\rm (I3)}, {\rm (I4)}, and \eqref{eq:Delta} guarantee that $Y-X$ vanishes at least to order $r$ at every point of $\Lambda\cup E_0$.
-Finally, {\rm (I5)} and the compactness of $S$ ensure that $\|Y-X\|_{S}<\epsilon$ provided that $\epsilon_0$ is chosen small enough.
+Finally, {\rm (I5)} and the compactness of $S$ ensure that $\|Y-X\|_{S}<\epsilon$ provided that $\epsilon_0$ is chosen small enough from the beginning.
 This concludes the proof of the theorem. \end{proof}